PurpurMC/PurpurDocs/mkdocs/Configuration.md

 ## World Settings

 World settings are on a per-world basis.
-The child-node `default` is used for all worlds that do not have their own specific settings
+The child-node `default` is used for all worlds that do not have their own specific settings.

+For a more clear explanation of the world settings section of the config, feel free to read through Paper's explanation here: https://docs.papermc.io/paper/per-world-configuration

 ### hunger